Go-Spect/inject_recovery_keplerian/README.md

-# Synthetic RV Data Generator
+# inject_recovery_keplerian: Synthetic RV Data Generator

 This project generates synthetic radial velocity (RV) datasets for multi-planet systems.
 It is designed to create large, configurable batches of simulations for use in injection-recovery tests, model training, or statistical analysis.